 Touching up your roots is something you can do at home in between salon visits.
 You'll want to purchase a color that is as similar as possible to your own processed color.
 Follow directions on the box, but here are some extra tips.

-- Mix color as directions suggest on box.
-Unclip one of the front sections & using brush, apply color evenly around the perimeter of the section from the roots up to the point where the processed color begins.
+- Mix color as directions suggest on box (always, always read the directions and follow them, even if you've colored your hair before).
+Unclip one of the front sections and using the brush, apply color evenly around the perimeter of the section from the roots up to the point where the processed color begins.
 You will want some overlap.
 Don't massage into scalp.

 - Set the timer for five minutes before the processing time is supposed to end (processing usual takes about 25 minutes).